hlh2021/FrontWebProject/README.md

 * Java
 * MySQL installed and database connection updated in config.properties.

-# Show webpages.
+# Show Webpages

 After tomcat started successfully, open the browser and enter

-1. http://localhost:8080/FrontWebProject/show: show the page of this web application, then choose the topic to see the graphs and data.
+http://localhost:8080/FrontWebProject/show: show the page of this web application, then choose the topic to see the graphs and data.

-2. http://localhost:8080/FrontWebProject/distribution.jsp: show the result of different data analysis, such as
+http://localhost:8080/FrontWebProject/distribution.jsp: show the result of different data analysis, such as

 1) User Continued Interest: the distribution of user's continued interest after the story disappears from Google News,